FGGsysu/dotfiles/README.md

 ## using rsync and change the workflow

-1. rsync the dotfiles to `$HOME` (especially after a git pull or merge) Write a shell script (e.g., syncdot.sh) to rsync the dotfiles from a git local repo, say, `$HOME/myrepos/dotfiles`, to the `$HOME/` directory then the script do the `source .bashrc` to make it work.
+1. rsync the dotfiles to `$HOME` (especially after a git pull or merge)
+  Write a shell script (e.g., syncdot.sh) to rsync the dotfiles from a git local repo, say, `$HOME/myrepos/dotfiles`, to the `$HOME/` directory then the script do the `source .bashrc` to make it work.

   I put the syncdot.sh in the same directory as dotfiles, but it's not necessary.

-2. change the workflow (`#HOME/.dotfile` saved to git-repos) Generally, when we edit/update the .vimrc file, we want it to work immediately to get the benefit or bug.
+2. change the workflow (`#HOME/.dotfile` saved to git-repos)
+  Generally, when we edit/update the .vimrc file, we want it to work immediately to get the benefit or bug.
 So the keyboard short-cut would usually bind to edit the `$HOME/.vimrc`, we update it, make it work and keep on solving problems.

-It's not always that the changes are came from git pull or merge, so it's better to change the workflow to adapt more flexible and effective procedure.

   **Potential Downside**:
-Yet the one in the git-repo was still outdated, if you forget to manually udpate these changes to git local repo, when the next time you run the `syncdot.sh`, all the new tricks may dissappear as if they were never exist 😱
+  When the one in the git-repo was still outdated, if you forget to manually udpate these changes to git local repo, when the next time you run the `syncdot.sh`, all the new tricks may dissappear as if they were never exist 😱

-So we need a handy command to save the changes to the local repo.
+It's not always that the changes are came from git pull or merge, so it's better to change the workflow to be more flexible and effective.
+In short,  we need a handy command to save the changes to the local repo.
 The `sav!`.

-***

 ## vim command to quickly save the .vimrc to git-repo